 The Bleeding heart is a hardy fish in general but doesn’t respond well to sudden changes in the water parameters.
 It swims all around the tank but prefers to dwell in the middle.

+At times the Bleeding Heart tetra can be a fin nipper.
 Its nipping behavior is usually contained when it’s’s in a school, but it’s still a good idea to not stock your bleeding heart with long-finned fish, or you may have to deal with some bleeding fins instead.

 Quick Care Tips